 Do I expect my novel to be free from bad reviews because I’ve worked it to death, had honest beta readers, and an editor who loves her red pen?
 Of course not.
 In the chapter of Liar’s that I just completed, Block talks about how one reviewer loved the blurb on a book jacket and suggested that the writer of it should have written the novel because it was better writing.
 Block wrote both.

 Standards of living, standards of writing, standards of service … I don’t want to let these things fall by the wayside.
-Let’s be tough when we review ourselves and keep the critiques going and coming and the desire to rise up a level or two alive.
-Let’s not become slobs either in how we dress or in our approach to work, or to our lives.
+Let’s be tough when we review ourselves and keep the critiques going and coming and fuel the desire to rise up a level or two.
+Let’s not become slobs either in how we dress or in our approach to work or to our lives.

 Care, a little, about what others think when you launch yourself and your opinions into the world.